ABA-aadarsh/React-Blog-App-Learning/README.md

 Though tailwind is installed in it, it is not used. plain css is used.

-Set up env file first with reference to .env.sample file
+Set up .env file first with reference to envsample.txt file